Sri Lankan Moors: Sri Lankan Civil War

-The Sri Lankan Civil War was a 26-year conflict fought on the island of Sri Lanka between government and separatist militant organisation Liberation Tigers of Tamil Eelam (the LTTE, also known as the Tamil Tigers).
-The LTTE tried to create an independent Tamil state called Tamil Eelam in north-east Sri Lanka.
+The Sri Lankan Civil War was a 26-year conflict fought on the island of Sri Lanka between the government and the separatist Tamil militant Liberation Tigers of Tamil Eelam (LTTE).
+The LTTE attempted to create an independent Tamil state called Tamil Eelam in northeast Sri Lanka.

-Since 1888 under the initiative of Ponnambalam Ramanathan, the Sri Lankan Tamils launched a campaign to classify those Sri Lankan Moors who spoke Tamil as Tamils, primarily to bolster their population numbers for the impending transition to democratic rule in Sri Lanka.
+Since 1888, under the initiative of Ponnambalam Ramanathan, the Sri Lankan Tamils launched a campaign to classify Tamil-speaking Sri Lankan Moors as Tamils, primarily to bolster their population numbers for the impending transition to democratic rule in Sri Lanka.
 Their view holds that the Sri Lankan Moors were mainly Tamil converts to Islam.
-The claim that the Moors were the progeny of the original Arab settlers might hold good for a few families, but not for the entire bulk of the community.

-According to some Tamil nationalists, the concept of Arab descent among Tamil-speaking Moors was invented just to keep the community away from the Tamils, and this 'separate identity' intended to check the latter's demand for the separate state Tamil Eelam and to flare up hostilities between the two groups in the broader Tamil-Sinhalese conflict.
+According to some Tamil nationalists, the concept of Arab descent amongst the Tamil-speaking Moors was invented just to keep the community separate from the Tamils, and this 'separate identity' intended to check the latter's demand for the separate state of Tamil Eelam and to flare up hostilities between the two groups in the broader Tamil–Sinhalese conflict.

-The expulsion of the Muslims from the Northern province was an act of ethnic cleansing carried out by the Tamil militant Liberation Tigers of Tamil Eelam (LTTE) organization in October 1990. in Northern Sri Lanka, the LTTE forcibly expelled the Muslim population at gunpoint from the Northern Province and confiscated their properties.
-Yogi, the LTTE's political spokesman claimed that this expulsion was carried out in retaliation for atrocities committed against Tamils in the Eastern Province by Muslims, who were seen by the LTTE as collaborators with the Sri Lankan Army.
+The expulsion of the Muslims from the Northern Province was an act of ethnic cleansing carried out by the Liberation Tigers of Tamil Eelam in October 1990.
+In Northern Sri Lanka, the LTTE forcibly expelled the Muslim population from the Northern Province at gunpoint and confiscated their properties.
+Yogi, the LTTE's political spokesman, claimed that this expulsion was carried out in retaliation for atrocities committed against the Tamils in the Eastern Province by Muslims, who were seen by the LTTE as collaborators of the Sri Lankan Army.

-The forced expulsion by LTTE still carries bitter memories among Sri Lanka's Muslims.
-In 2002, the LTTE militant leader Vellupillai Prabhakaran formally apologized for the expulsion of the Muslims from the North.
-There has been a stream of Muslims travelling to and from Jaffna since the ceasefire.
-Some families have returned and the re-opened the Osmania College now has 60 students enrolled.
-Osmania College was once a prominent educational institution for the city's Muslim community.
+Sri Lanka's Muslims still hold a bitter grudge for their forced expulsion from the North by the LTTE.
+In 2002, LTTE leader Vellupillai Prabhakaran formally apologized for the expulsion of the Muslims from the North.
+There has been a stream of Muslims travelling in and out of Jaffna since the end of the war.
+Some families have returned and the re-opened Osmania College, a public school in Jaffna which was once a prominent educational institution for the city's Muslim community.
 According to a Jaffna Muslim source, there is a floating population of about 2,000 Muslims in Jaffna.
-Around 1,500 are Jaffna Muslims, while the rest are Muslim traders from other areas.
+Around 1,500 are Jaffna Muslims, while the rest are Muslims from outside of Jaffna.
 About 10 Muslim shops are functioning and the numbers are slowly growing.